Anaconda

 RStudio

-Likewise, RStudio can be used with a default environment, selected from the "Environment selection" dropdown menu.
-While some additional packages can be installed from within the RStudio interface, it is often better to add packages directly to the environment by using the conda install command.
+RStudio can be used with a default environment, selected from the "Environment selection" dropdown menu.
+Additional packages can be installed from within the RStudio interface; alternatively, use conda install to add packages directly to the environment.

 To use a custom environment in an RStudio session, select "Use custom text field", and enter: